jwwun/SnoozeFuseCursor/Documentation.md

   - Uses AVAudioSession routing with graceful handling of route changes
   - Handles interruptions (phone calls, etc.) correctly to maintain selected output and volume
   - Updates dynamically when devices connect/disconnect

+## Code Structure Improvements

+### SettingsScreen Refactoring
+The SettingsScreen.swift file was refactored to improve maintainability and reduce its size.
+The large file was broken down into smaller component files:

+1. `Components/PixelateEffect.swift` - Animation effect for the logo
+2. `Components/HelpButton.swift` - Reusable help button component
+3. `Components/CircleSizeControl.swift` - Circle size control UI
+4. `Components/TimePickerComponents.swift` - Time unit picker components
+5. `Components/TimerSettingsControl.swift` - Timer settings UI
+6. `Components/SoundSelectionComponents.swift` - Sound selection related components
+7. `Components/CirclePreviewOverlay.swift` - Circle preview overlay
+8. `Components/ResponsiveSlider.swift` - Custom slider component
+9. `Components/ColorHelpers.swift` - Color utility functions

+Note: Some UI components like NotificationPermissionWarning are already defined in other files like NotificationManager.swift and should not be duplicated in the Components directory.

+This refactoring makes the codebase more modular, easier to maintain, and reduces the AI context size needed to process each file.